 The challenge of measuring product marketing success is not a new one.
-Nearly every marketing leader I’ve asked about measuring product marketing impact has stated how difficult it is.
-Especially with marketing moving more and more in the direction of data-driven decisions and results, it becomes quite the challenge when marketers are unable to attribute tangible results to a team’s effort.
+Nearly every marketing leader I’ve asked about measuring the impact of this function has stated how difficult it is, in part because product marketing KPIs are not especially intuitive.
+With marketing moving more and more in the direction of data-driven decisions and results, it becomes quite the challenge when marketers are unable to attribute tangible results to a team’s effort.

 “Virtually every other aspect of marketing is almost purely data driven today, but product marketing has lagged behind.
 I think this is partly due to the lack of tools and technologies that target the product marketing function, but it is also challenging because product marketing serves so many different constituents that are all using different metrics, tools, and time horizons to measure themselves.”

 - Rob Bois, Sr. Dir.
 Product Marketing, Fuze

 After talking with many top marketing leaders and product marketing pros, I pulled together the takeaways in our new Guide to Measuring Product Marketing, which covers: